 The nomadic life is something that now comes naturally to me, so, I want to share some tips in the hope it will help you if you are thinking of moving out.

-Maybe you think it’s time to spread your wings and get away from your parents.
+Maybe you think it’s time to spread your wings and get away from your parents, but moving out with no money seems like an impossible task.

-Maybe your housemate crunches their chips too loudly.
+Maybe your housemate crunches their chips too loudly you need help moving out.

 Or your home is filled with toxic mold and you really need to get out of there.